ExistensialReset/flowmosr/README.md

 ---

-*Whisper from somewhere right near your ear*
+*A whisper from somewhere right near your ear*

 You don’t have to ask anyone if you may rest.